bibekaryal86/trackcase-service/README.md

   * python -m src.trackcase_service.main
 * For History and Notes
   * To retrieve history, use the `find_one` endpoint with `is_include_history=True`
-  * To retrieve notes, use the `find_one` endpoint, notes are always included

 * advanced:
   * DELETING